wvlet/wvlet/website/docs/index.md

 ## Extensible Types

-You can define your own functions to the existing data types to specify how to compile these functions int SQL.
+You can define your own functions to the existing data types to specify how to compile these functions into SQL.
 For example, you can extend the string type to handle null values:

 ```sql
 type string: